mg3994/ZoomCar-backend/README.md

 We have used to add logical functionalities to the web pages like the on Click function.
 We have added all the functionalities.

-<b> Local storage:</b>

-We have used local-storage as a database for storing users’ data, products details, and cart details.

 <b>MongoDb</b>

-We have used MongoDb as database for storing user's data, product details and cart details instead of local storage.
+We have used MongoDb atlas realtime storage as database for storing user's data, product details and cart details.

 <b> Fetch Web API:</b>
-We have used Fetch Web API for promise reuest and promise Handling using Async Await etc.
+We have used Fetch Web API for promise request and promise Handling using Async Await etc.

 <b> JSON Server:</b>
 We have used JSON Server for preparing Car Database.